-The credit agreement governing our revolving credit facility and new term loan contains customary affirmative and negative covenants, including covenants that limit our ability to incur, create or assume certain indebtedness, to create, incur or assume certain lines, to make certain investments, to make sales, transfers and dispositions of certain property and to undergo certain fundamental changes, including certain mergers, liquidations and consolidations.
+The Amended Credit Agreement governing our revolving credit facility and new term loan contains customary affirmative and negative covenants, including covenants that limit our ability to incur, create or assume certain indebtedness, to create, incur or assume certain liens, to make certain investments, to make sales, transfers and dispositions of certain property and to undergo certain fundamental changes, including certain mergers, liquidations and consolidations.
 The Revolving Line of Credit also requires us to maintain a minimum availability at all times of not less than 10% of the gross borrowing base.
-The credit agreement also contains customary events of default.
-As of August 4, 2018, we were in compliance with all covenants under our credit agreement.
+The Amended Credit Agreement also contains customary events of default.
+As of November 3, 2018, we were in compliance with all covenants under our Amended Credit Agreement.